Elastic Heart: Sia solo version

 In 2014, Sia recorded a solo version of "Elastic Heart" for her sixth studio album, 1000 Forms of Fear.
 It was released on 9 January 2015 by RCA as the third single from the album.
 Annie Zaleski from The A.V.
 Club labelled "Elastic Heart" a "striking power ballad," while AllMusic's Heather Phares picked the song as one of the three standouts from the album, alongside "Chandelier" and "Eye of the Needle".
 Aimee Cliff from Fact named it a "great example of how only Sia can truly rock a song written for (rather than by) Sia."
 The deluxe version of 1000 Forms of Fear includes a piano version of the song.

 In Italy, "Elastic Heart" impacted contemporary hit radio on 9 January 2015.
 "Elastic Heart" debuted at number 8 on the ARIA Singles Chart on the chart issue dated 19 January 2015.
 The following week, the song rose to number 5.
 The Australian Recording Industry Association certified it 3× Platinum, which denotes shipments exceeding 210,000 copies in Australia.
 In the United States, "Elastic Heart" debuted at number 17 on the Billboard Hot 100 on the issue chart dated 24 January 2015, becoming the week's "Hot Shot Debut".
 The song was later certified double platinum for combined sales and streaming of 2 million units in the United States.
-In the United Kingdom, the single peaked at number 10 on the UK Singles Chart on 5 April 2015 and has since been certified double platinum by the British Phonographic Industry.
+In the United Kingdom, the single peaked at number 10 on the UK Singles Chart on 5 April 2015 and has since been certified triple platinum by the British Phonographic Industry.

 Music video

 On 7 January 2015, the music video for the song was released.
-Directed by Sia and Daniel Askill, shot by cinematographer Sebastian Wintero and choreographed by Ryan Heffington, the video features Maddie Ziegler, who recently appeared in the video for Sia's single "Chandelier" and "Big Girls Cry", and actor Shia LaBeouf.
+Directed by Sia and Daniel Askill, shot by cinematographer Sebastian Wintero and choreographed by Ryan Heffington, the video features Maddie Ziegler, who had previously appeared in the video for Sia's single "Chandelier" and "Big Girls Cry", and actor Shia LaBeouf.
 In the video, Ziegler and LaBeouf perform an interpretive dance in nude and dirt-smeared outfits.
 Justine Harman from Elle likened the concept of the video to the plot of Titanic.
 Jason Lipshutz from Billboard summarised: "The entirety of the video features the surprising pair interpreting the song through different body contortions: they dance-fight, collapse in the middle of the cage, crawl toward and away from each other, and make some wildly fantastic facial expressions."

 The video was nominated for the 2015 VMA Award for Best Female Video.
 Billboard selected the video as one "of the 10 best music videos of 2015 (so far)", as did PopCrush, commenting that the video's "lopsided choreography and filthy warfare yields a raw, junkyard beauty that doesn't ask who will make it out alive, but whether escape is ever really on the table."
 New York magazine's Vulture.com ranked it number 6 on its list of 2015's top 10 music videos.
-As of March 2023, the video had received more than 1.2 billion views on YouTube.
 It was the eighth most viewed YouTube video in 2015.